-I have a lot of people ask me, “How many reps should I do per set?”
+I have a lot of people ask me, “How many sets and reps should I do, Steve?”

-Unfortunately, there’s no easy, perfect answer to this question without a little more information, but I’m going to do my best to dig into the nitty gritty with today’s article and get you fixed up!
+Unfortunately, there’s no easy, perfect answer to this question without a little more information.

-I’m gonna go out on a limb and assume you’re reading this article because you have approximately one million questions about how you should be training in the gym.
-Should you do different muscle groups each day?
-Should you do 5 sets of 4 or 4 sets of 5?
-What about Starting Strength?
-And how do you know you have good form on your squats and deadlifts?
+Great question.
+I’m gonna go out on a limb and assume you’re reading this article because you have approximately one million questions about how you should be training in the gym:

 These are all great questions, and they’re the same questions I asked when I got started.
-Unfortunately, I was an idiot and spent 6 years training the wrong way in the gym before I finally cracked the code and got stronger and healthier.
+Unfortunately, I was an idiot and spent 6 years training the wrong way in the gym before I finally figured it out

-I’m guessing you don’t have 6 years to struggle like I did, or you’re just looking for expert guidance and accountability.
-Which is why we created our 1-on-1 Online Coaching Program!
-You’ll get paired with a coach that gets to know you and your life, creates a workout program for you, and helps keep you accountable and can answer all of the questions you might have about this stuff.
+I’m guessing you don’t have 6 years to struggle as I did – it’s why we created our 1-on-1 Online Coaching Program!
+You’ll get paired with a coach that gets to know your story, creates a custom workout program for you, and can answer all of the questions you have about training and nutrition.

 You can learn more about the program by clicking in the image below to schedule a call with us!